Ultimate magazine theme for WordPress.

 WARNING RAIDING THE RETIREMENT PLAN

 Much of the money paid into retirement plans leaks due to withdrawal difficulties, payouts when changing jobs, or loans that are not repaid.
-To see also : Soaring costs of materials have blown up pandemic-era American housing market.
+See the article : Biden tax plan may spur boost in Roth retirement accounts.
 A recent study for the Joint Congressional Taxation Committee estimated that each year, 22% of the contributions of people over the age of 50 are withdrawn prematurely, mostly in cash as people leave work.

 But these early withdrawals are usually expensive and can leave you with too little money to retire.
 You usually have to pay penalties and distribution income tax, and you waive any future deferred tax that the money could have earned.